 In 1938, a young Australian boy named Roy Spencer was exploring his father’s prospecting claim in the Anakie Sapphire fields, Australia’s largest sapphire mining area.
-While poking about he found an enormous black crystal that he wasted no time in ferrying back to his home to show his father, miner Harry Spencer.
+While poking about, he found an enormous black crystal that he wasted no time in ferrying back to his home to show to his father, pioneering miner Harry Spencer.

-After an inglorious decade as a doorstop, it came to Spencer’s attention that sapphires could take the form of black gemstones, and he began looking for a buyer for the enormous 1,156 carat stone.
-In the late 1940s it was purchased by a jeweler for $18,000 who, after extensively studying the stone, cut it down to 733 carats to reveal a brilliant black star sapphire.
+After a decade as a humble doorstop, it came to Spencer’s attention that sapphires could take the form of black gemstones, and he began looking for a buyer for the enormous 1,156 carat stone.
+In the late 1940s, it was purchased by a jeweler for $18,000 who, after extensively studying the stone, cut it down to 733 carats to reveal a brilliant black star sapphire.

-The stone would go on to be known as The Black Star of Queensland and over the ensuing decades would spend time on loan with the Smithsonian’s Natural History Museum, another few decades changing hands through anonymous sales, a brief stint in 2007 on display at the Royal Ontario Museum, and is now held in an undisclosed private collection.
+The stone would go on to be known as the Black Star of Queensland and over the ensuing decades would spend time on loan with the Smithsonian’s Natural History Museum, another few decades changing hands through anonymous sales, another period on display at the Royal Ontario Museum of Canada, and is now held in a private collection.